 - In the right-pane, remember the value data for the Default subkey (ex.
 YYYFile).

 - Now navigate to this other registry key: HKEY_CLASSES_ROOT\ YYYFile \DefaultIcon

 - In the right-pane, double-click on Default and write down the path to your custom icon.

 - Restart the computer for the change to take effect.

 Tags: hack, Windows Vista, Windows XP

-- how do i associate an icon with a program in windows 7
+- how to associate icons in windows 7

-- how to change icon picture associated with file
+- how to change icon associated with a text

 - How to Change and Use Timezone (Tzutil) in Windows 7